 A Hot Cast Iron Pan Is The Key

-Naan is traditionally baked in a Tandoor oven, which is way hotter than home ovens.
+Naan is traditionally baked in a Tandoor, a clay oven which is way hotter than home ovens.
 Instead of baking, griddle them in a (very hot) cast iron pan.
 It should cook quickly, about 1 minute per side, but again it depends on how hot your skillet is.
-If you see that your bread is burning too quickly (which happened to me several times), adjust the heat.
+If you see that your bread is burning too quickly (which happened to me several times), adjust the heat accordingly.

 The yogurt in the dough makes these naan dippers soft and flavorful.
 See those air pockets and char?
 Yes, they’re quite awesome, especially with your favorite curry or dip.

 - 30 ml hot water (not boiling) (about 150 degree F)

 - 90 ml warm milk

 - 1/8 teaspoon salt